 It can be a huge learning curve: Relying on a single salary instead of two.
 This post-divorce situation can be especially complicated if your ex had the employee benefits, including family health and dental insurance, 401(k) contributions, and a flexible spending account (FSA), where payroll deductions cover everything from child care to eyeglasses.

 Now is the time to investigate what options you have to gain self-sufficiency and stay on budget.
 For example, if you work, does your employer offer an affordable health insurance plan?
 If you are self-employed, what networking groups could advise you on good options?
 Do you perhaps qualify for a lower-cost health insurance plan on the marketplace?
-Invest some time in exploring what’s available that suits your needs and budget.
+Explore ways to save money, too.
+For instance, perhaps a high-yield savings account might be right for you.
+Even if you contribute just $20 a week, the money can add up and earn interest over time.
+Invest some time in seeing what’s available that suits your needs and budget.

 Potential Questions to Ask Yourself